 No visit to Zurich is complete – for meat eaters – without enjoying a meal of the local specialty, Zurcher geschnetzeltes.

 The dish consists of thinly sliced, pan fried veal topped with a creamy white wine sauce.
-Sliced mushrooms are sometimes added to the sauce, and potatoes, especially in the form of rosti, are a popular accompaniment to the dish.
+Sliced mushrooms are sometimes added to the cream sauce, and potatoes, especially in the form of rosti, are a popular accompaniment to the dish.

 Locals particularly enjoy the meal on Sechseläuten, the city’s annual Spring holiday, but it can be eaten all year round at many of Zurich’s restaurants.

 The origins of the dish, which is known in Swiss German as Züri Gschnätzlets, are unknown but it was first mentioned in a Swiss cookbook in 1947.